microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganization-delete-tenants.md

 ## Examples

-The following example deletes a tenant from a multi-tenant organization.
+The following example removes a tenant from a multi-tenant organization.

 ### Request